-Mmm Soft Vanilla Caramels.
-Need an irresistible holiday treat to share with your friends and neighbors?
-Try these Soft Vanilla Caramels and sit back and wait for the rave reviews!
+Need a holiday treat to share with friends and neighbors?
+Try this Soft Caramel Candy recipe then sit back and wait for the rave reviews!

-Just keep in mind that the molten bubbling mixture is dangerously hot.
-You may want to have a bowl of ice water nearby in case some accidentally drips on your skin.
+- Just keep in mind that the molten bubbling mixture is dangerously hot.
+You may want to have a bowl of ice water nearby in case some of the hot syrup accidentally drips on your skin.

 - Peppermint Spritz Cookies by The Girl In The Little Red Kitchen

 - Eggnog Cinnamon Rolls by Dinners, Dishes, and Desserts

 - Scandinavian Fruit Soup by Farm Fresh Feasts

 - Egg Nog Pound Cake by My Catholic Kitchen